 Nevertheless, if you have reason to suspect there's hidden mold in the home, you might elect to hire a professional mold testing company.
 These companies test the air in and around the home.
 They can also dig into walls and take samples, which they later test in a laboratory.
 Testing the air usually costs several hundred dollars.
 If the company takes wall samples, the cost will be even higher.

 If you find a house and discover it has mold problems, should you buy it anyway?
-If you or a family member has asthma or if a baby or an elderly person will live in the house, you'll want to be especially concerned about limiting exposure to mold.
-You'll have to decide whether the cost of removing the mold and fixing the source -- both in time and money -- is worth the price you'll pay.
+If you or a family member has asthma or if a baby or an elderly person will live in the house, you'll want to be especially concerned.
+You'll have to decide whether the cost of removing the mold and fixing the source (both in terms of time and money) is worth the price you'll pay.

-If you have an inspection contingency and the mold is revealed as part of the inspection, or if you have a specific mold contingency, you have a bargaining chip.
-You can ask the seller to reduce the asking price, to fix the problem, or you can choose to walk away from the deal.
-(To learn more about inspection contingencies, read Nolo's article Contingencies to Include in Your House Purchase Contract.)
+If you have an inspection contingency in your purchase contract, and the mold is revealed as part of the inspection, or if you have a specific mold contingency, you have a bargaining chip.
+You can ask the seller to reduce the asking price or to fix the problem.
+Alternatively, you can choose to walk away from the deal.
+(To learn more about inspection contingencies, read Contingencies to Include in Your House Purchase Contract.)

-If the prior owner of a house you bought knew of the presence of mold and was required to disclose this information under state real estate disclosure rules, but did not do so, the owner may be liable to you for failure to disclose.
-See the Nolo article Mold: Who to Sue for more on the subject.
-Other useful Nolo articles include Home Defects: Sue the Seller, which provides useful advice on determining who's legally responsible for home defects and how to file suit.
-For advice on dealing with problems in a new house, see New-Home Defects: Holding Your Builder Responsible.
+If the prior owner of a house you bought knew of the presence of mold and was required to disclose this information under state real estate disclosure rules, but did not do so, the owner could be liable to you for failure to disclose.
+See Who to Sue for Toxic Mold for more on the subject.
+Other useful articles include Home Defects: Sue the Seller, Agent, or Property Inspector, which provides useful advice on determining who's legally responsible for home defects and how to file suit.
+For advice on dealing with problems in a new house, see New-Home Defects: Holding Your Builder Responsible Under a Warranty.

-The U.S. Environmental Protection Agency (EPA) provides extensive information in the Molds and Moisture section of the EPA website, including advice on cleaning up mold after a flood in your basement.
-The Centers for Disease Control and Prevention (CDC) also has useful resources on mold on its website.
+The U.S. Environmental Protection Agency (EPA) provides extensive information on mold, including advice on cleaning up mold after a flood in your basement.
+The Centers for Disease Control and Prevention (CDC) also offers useful resources on mold on its website.

-For more practical homebuying tips, get Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart (Nolo).
+For more practical homebuying tips, get Nolo's Essential Guide to Buying Your First Home, by Ilona Bray and Ann O'Connell (Nolo).